 English VIII.
 2 hours.-Review and application of principles of Rhetoric in Theme Writing.
-The work of the first part of this term is devoted to the writing of shorter themes; and the work of the last half to longer themes and the preparation of a thesis of fifteen hundred words or more.
+The work of the first part of this term is devoted to the writing of three 800 word themes; and the work of the last half to the preparation of a thesis of fifteen hundred words or more.